Subscribe & Save + Get Free shipping on all Auto-ship Orders

 Organic Ginger Root Powder - Ginger Root has been mentioned in ancient Chinese, Indian, and Middle Eastern writings, where it has long been prized for its aromatic, culinary, and medicinal properties.
 Native to southeastern Asia, a region whose cuisines still feature this wonderfully spicy herb, ginger has been renowned for millennia in many areas throughout the world.
 Ginger has a long tradition of being effective in possibly supporting healthy digestion.
 Modern scientific research has revealed that ginger possesses numerous therapeutic properties, including antioxidant effects, and may support a healthy inflammation response.

 Organic Cinnamon Powder (Cassia) - More than just a simple spice, cinnamon packs a powerful punch in the antioxidant arena.
-Used for thousands of years to treat various ailments, this amazing spice has abundant research to back it up.
+Used for thousands of years to treat various ailments, this unique spice has abundant research to back it up.
 Cinnamon is obtained from the inner bark of the cinnamon tree.
 The bark rolls up while drying in the sun and forms what we know as a cinnamon stick, which is left as is or ground into a fine powder.

 Organic Stevia Extract (Debittered) - Stevia is a natural herb native to South America.
 For centuries, the Guarani Indians had known about the unique advantages of kaa he-he, a native term that translates as “sweet herb.”
 These native people knew the leaves of the wild stevia shrub had a sweetening power unlike anything else; they commonly used the leaves to enhance bitter medicinal potions' taste.
 Our Stevia Extract Powder has been enzyme-treated (debittered) to remove the bitter steviosides and improve the overall taste.
 This is a 100% natural herbal extract with nothing added.